-The Eighth Annual Conference of AMSA will be held in Abidjan, Ivory Coast in April, 1969.
+The Eighth Annual Conference of AMSA will be held in Abidjan, Ivory Coast in April 1969.

 Middle East Association of Medical Schools.-The Director of DIME participated in a WHO special group meeting on Medical Education in Baghdad, November 17-26, 1967, and was appointed as a consultant to the group which is active in establishing a Middle East Association of Medical Schools.
-An organizational meeting for MEAMS was held in Alexandria, June 24-25, 1968, and the Director of DIME participated as a consultant.
+An organizational meeting for the Association met in Alexandria, June 24-25, 1968, and the Director of DIME participated in his consultant capacity.

-Approximately 35 medical school deans are being invited to Khartoum for a meeting December 9-13, 1968, called by the WHO Eastern Mediterranean Office to sign a constitution of the Middle East Association, elect an interim executive, and establish temporary headquarters.
+Approximately 35 medical school deans are being invited to Khartoum for a meeting December 9-13, 1968 called by the WHO Eastern Mediterranean Office to sign a constitution of the Middle East Association, elect an interim executive, and establish temporary headquarters.